Adobe PageMaker: Working with Master Pages

 Create a new master

-• Choose New Master Page or click the plus icon.
+• Choose New Master Page from the palette menu or click the plus (+) icon.

-• Double-click the master thumbnail to open it for editing.
+• Double-click the master thumbnail in the palette to open it for editing.

 Designing the Master Page

-• Drag guides from the rulers to the page.
+• Drag guides directly from the horizontal or vertical rulers to the page.

-You can display or switch between master pages easily using two methods:
+You can display or switch between master pages using two methods:

-• Method 1: Right-click the master page icon at the bottom of the publication window.
-You will see a list of available master pages.
-Select the master you want to view.
+• Method 1: Right-click the master page icon at the bottom of the window.
+Select the master name from the popup list.

-• Method 2: Click on Layout, choose Go to Page, and select the name of the master page you want to open.
+• Method 2: Click on the Layout menu, choose Go to Page, and select the master page from the options.

 To modify or rename a master page:

-• Display the master page you want to edit.
+• Display the master page you wish to edit.

-• Press CTRL and double-click the master page name to change its name or adjust margins and columns.
+• Press CTRL and double-click the master page name to open the rename/options dialog.

-• If you want associated pages to adjust automatically, select Adjust Layout.
+• If you adjust margins or columns and want existing pages to shift, select Adjust Layout.

-• Apply: Drag a master thumbnail onto a body page in the Pages panel.
+• To Apply: Drag a master thumbnail from the palette onto a body page icon at the bottom.

-• Delete: Choose the master in the Master Pages palette and click the trash icon.
-Confirm to remove it.
+• To Delete: Select the master in the palette and click the trash icon.
+Confirm the deletion to remove the layout from all associated pages.

-Pro tip: You can create a new master from an existing page.
-Select the publication page, open the Master Pages menu, and choose Save Page As.
-Name the new master and save.
+Pro Tip: You can turn an existing design into a master!
+Select a publication page you like, open the Master Pages menu, and choose Save Page As to create a new master based on that layout.

 What items belong on a master page?

-How do I switch to a master page?
+How do I switch to a master page for editing?

-Right-click the master icon or use Layout > Go to Page.
-Then choose the master name to view it.
+Right-click the master icon (L or R) at the bottom left or use Layout > Go to Page and select the specific master name.

 You May Also Like